-You’re probably already familiar with content management systems like Adobe Experience Manager, Salesforce Commerce Cloud, and Magento.
+You’re probably already familiar with content management systems like Adobe Experience Manager and Salesforce Commerce Cloud.
 But what about the marketing technology that allows brands to effectively adapt content for international audiences?

 Computer-assistant translation (CAT) tools are software applications that linguists use (whether working in-house